Eudyptes chrysolophus (Brandt, 1837)

 Royal penguins are large crested penguins, approaching the size of yellow-eyed or gentoo penguins.
 They differ from all other crested penguins in that most birds have white faces (sometimes pale grey or dark gray).
-They are closely related to the (dark-faced) macaroni penguin, and share their enormous orange bill, prominent pink skin at the bill base, and scruffy orange-yellow crests that meet on the forehead.
+The dark-faced 'macaroni' subspecies shares their enormous orange bill, prominent pink skin at the bill base, and scruffy orange-yellow crests that meet on the forehead.
 This last character is contra all other crested penguins, which have two separate crests that do not meet on the forehead.
 The remaining upperparts are blue-black, and the underparts silky white.
 Immature birds have a less robust, darker bill and reduced crest, but always have some chrome yellow feathers on the forehead.
+The eye is red-brown, and the legs and feet pink with black soles.

 Voice: like other crested penguins, very noisy at colonies.
 The main call is a deep, throbbing bray or trumpeting.
 The contact call is a short bark.